grimaudo-at/IHM_project/README.md

 6) Run a quick analysis to see if early hibernation mass predicts change in mass, because Kate asked.

 Today, I accomplished 1 and 2.
 I also wrote a new .csv that contains data on where all the bats in this study with transmitters were captured in both early and late hibernation: Dropbox/Grimaudo_WNS_Project/Data/IHM Project/bat_section_summaries.csv.
 I also wrote a new R script that visualizes all of our available psychrometer/hobo/barometer data for each site/section during the study period in the sites.
 It is entitled "env_data_plots.R".

+# 6/27/2023

+Today I constructed three new microclimate/behavioral metrics in the 'disease~behav_analysis.R' script that were matched into ind.summ and dis.df dataframes.
+The code for these additional metrics, like that for the other independent variables, is under the "Building independent variables of interest" sub-section in the R script.
+Their descriptions are below:

+mean.temp.dev.warmest.sec: For each individual, I calculated the difference between their daily average transmitter temperature (torpor only) and the daily average temperature recorded by the psychrometer/prov2 in the warmest section in the same site.
+I then averaged all of these daily values for each bat.

+mean.temp.dev.coldest.sec: Same as the first, but this time it's the difference from the average daily temperature recorded by the psychrometer/prov2 in the **coldest** section in the same site.

+mean.temp.dev.origin.sec: Similar to the first two, but the difference is calculated from the daily average temperature recorded by the psychrometer/prov2 in the individual's origin section.
+"Origin section" refers to the section in which a bat was captured and sampled in early winter.

+Because all of the sites differ a lot in their average temperatures and temperatures available, however, I wonder if it might be interesting to convert behavioral data or disease data to z-scores to standardize them?
+I will play around with that tomorrow.